CraZySacX/node-jdbc/README.md

 ## Latest Version
 - **0.3.0** - Before upgrading, read the [Major API Refactor](#major-api-refactor)
-section.
-This is NOT backwards compatible with the old API.
-- 0.0.15 - Old API.

 ## Installation
 - Release: ```npm i --save jdbc```